The semi-classical energy of closed Nambu-Goto strings: Perturbations of classical rotating circular strings

 with $\sigma(f_q, f_p) = 1$.
-These correspond to positions and momenta in the directions perpendicular to the planes of rotation, and can be seen as the Nambu-Goldstone modes for the broken invariance under translations perpendicular to the planes of rotation.
+These correspond to position and momentum in the direction perpendicular to the planes of rotation, and can be seen as the Nambu-Goldstone modes for the broken invariance under translations perpendicular to the planes of rotation.
 In the determination of the Regge intercept, these will be discarded, as we have to fix the momentum.

 For the planar sector, we find the positive energy solutions

 These are again normalized \wrt the symplectic form, analogously to \eqref{eq:SymplecticNormalization}, with a few exceptions, which we now discuss in detail.